 That question is still asked.
 The only change is that additional races have been added, for example, Native American and Hispanic/Latino.
 If Jew is a race as Jews claim, then why isn’t Jew listed as a race?
 Because people would discriminate, according to them, is my theory.
 Or they simply don’t want anybody to know who they are for more sinister reasons.

-Regarding Blacks, the people in the so-called know, will cite that blacks have a propensity for certain diseases/disorders that other races don’t have.
+Regarding Blacks, the people in the so-called know will cite that black people have a propensity for certain diseases/disorders that other races don’t have.
 Yet, Jews also have propensities for certain diseases/disorders that other races don’t have.
+Under race on medical forms they check the word white or caucasian (a mountain people on the border of Europe and Asia – the mountain range called Caucasus).
+A lot of white people claim ancestry from other regions, not associated with caucasian.

 Gays also.
-So if it’s okay to ask a person’s race on an application, for the health benefit of the patient, the Jew and Gay races should be included.
+So if it’s okay to ask a person’s race on an application, for the health benefit of the patient, then the Jew and Gay races should be also be included?
+How about the animal-free race (people who don’t eat animals); do they have certain biological differences that determine their diet or does the diet they determine put them in certain high risk categories?

 In a hospital, the doctor doing my husband’s medical history circled Caucasian when he asked Steve the race question, but later when we saw the chart, the doctor had written a question mark next to the circled answer.
 He in effect was questioning to all those who would later read the chart, Steve’s answer, which in another effect, clouds all judgments made by doctor’s examining him or those in back rooms making assessments about his diagnosis and treatment.
 In other words, if he’d lie about his race, maybe he’d lie about everything else.
 I believe it was that same CIA doctor, the one who wrote inappropriately in my chart, yet didn’t want to know my signs and symptoms of mold poisoning, because he already knew Steve’s.
 Yet, toxic mold poisoning can affect different people differently.